 In many cases that demand such protection, any asset that’s considered nonexempt can be subject to the claims of a creditor.
 That means that you could end up losing your home to pay off that creditor.
 However, when you use a real estate lawyer from the Farah Law Firm, we’ll be able to shift such items into the category of exempt assets.

 Timing is Everything

-The key factor is that asset protection like this has to take place before any litigation begins, since courts will take a dim view of individuals who seek to shield such assets once they’re sued.
-In addition, once an accident happens or other situation develops, attempting such legal protection even before any legal filing takes place will often be rejected by a judge in the subsequent case because of the fraudulent nature of such actions.
+The key factor is that asset protection like this has to take place before any litigation begins since courts will take a dim view of individuals who seek to shield such assets once they’re sued.
+In addition, once an accident happens or another situation develops, attempting such legal protection even before any legal filing takes place will often be rejected by a judge in the subsequent case because of the fraudulent nature of such actions.

 Other Important Factors

 In truth, you may not need a real estate lawyer from Farah Law Firm for all aspects of this type of protection.
 Yet they’re helpful for plotting out strategic moves when it comes to your finances for the near-future or from a long-range perspective.
 Our legal team can also offer this protection when it comes to making plans for your estate.

 Farah’s legal staff can offer cogent advice of the value of things like the establishment of trusts for protecting your assets, limited partnerships or even something like accounts-receivable financing.
 Real estate issues like home equity are exempt to a certain extent, information that’s invaluable when making such important decisions.